 The PS5 duo also boasts exciting next-gen features including instantaneous load speeds, 8K graphical capabilities and advanced 3D audio.

-While these console twins have many similarities, there are some differences worth mentioning.
+While these console twins have many similarities, there are some crucial differences worth mentioning.

 1. The 4K Blu-ray player

 The most obvious difference?
-PS5 Digital Edition is disc-less.
-That means any game you’d like to play on the Digital Edition must be obtained through internet-connected channels, like the PlayStation Store.
-Your disc-less console will be digital-download central as you will not be able to use any physical copies of media on the PS5 Digital Edition.
+PS5 Digital Edition doesn't have a disc.
+That means any game you’d like to play on the Digital Edition must be obtained through internet-connected channels like the PlayStation Store.
+Your disc-less console will be a digital-download central as you will not be able to use any physical copies of media on the PS5 Digital Edition.